Paraphraser/PiBuilder/README.md

 # PiBuilder

-* Updated for 2022-04-04 changes to Raspberry Pi OS (first cut)
+* Updated for 2022-04-04 changes to Raspberry Pi OS (second cut)

 ## <a name="introduction"></a>Introduction